 Step 5: Show Your Appreciation

 Informational interviewing can have both short-term and long-term benefits.
 In the short term, you gain information and insights that can help you focus your career direction.
 In the long term, you may establish an important contact for future employment.
-Send a thank-you note within 24 hours mentioning how the talk helped you and what suggestions you plan to implement.
-Also, from time to time, let the individual know of your progress and keep his or her name on file.
-If at some point you desire employment with the organization, send your resume with a cover letter detailing why you were impressed with the firm and how your skills can meet their needs.
+Be sure to connect on Linkedin and send a thank-you note within 24 hours mentioning how the talk helped you and what suggestions you plan to implement.